mazelcar/Forex_bot_V2/PROJECT_STRUCTURE_20241207_142743.md

 from typing import NoReturn

 # Add project root to Python path for reliable imports
+# This ensures imports work correctly regardless of where the script is executed from
+# Must be done before any project-specific imports
-project_root = str(Path(__file__).parent.absolute())
+PROJECT_ROOT = str(Path(__file__).parent.absolute())
-sys.path.append(project_root)
+sys.path.append(PROJECT_ROOT)

+# Import placed here intentionally after path setup
+# pylint: disable=wrong-import-position
+# Reason: This import must occur after PROJECT_ROOT is added to sys.path
+# Future imports should also be placed here if they depend on the project structure
-from src.core.bot import ForexBot
+from src.core.bot import ForexBot  # Main bot orchestrator class

+# Note: Any additional project-specific imports should follow the same pattern
+# from src.core.dashboard import Dashboard  # Example of another project import

 def parse_arguments() -> argparse.Namespace:
-    """
-    Parse and validate command line arguments for bot configuration.
+    """Parse and validate command line arguments for the trading bot.

-    This function sets up the argument parser and defines the valid command line options for configuring the bot's operation.
-It provides a user-friendly interface for controlling bot behavior while maintaining strict argument validation.
+    Processes command-line inputs to configure bot operation mode and debug settings.

     Returns:
         argparse.Namespace: Parsed command line arguments containing: